 Human rights are about people being treated with fairness, respect, equality and dignity, and clinicians should incorporate it into their clinical practice.
-By recognizing vulnerability of the patient in particular regarding the nutritional status, promoting equality and ensuring human rights helps to make sure that all patients using health care services receive good quality nutritional care.
+By recognizing the vulnerability of the patient, particularly regarding nutritional status; promoting equality; and ensuring human rights, HCPs help make sure that all patients using healthcare services receive good-quality nutritional care.
 The human rights norms and ethical values and principles can contribute to moving forward in promoting patient's access to appropriate nutritional care.